Last updated on

 If you’ve been a PC user long enough, you’re likely to be familiar with “Safe Mode” – a feature that can get you out of trouble after an application starts acting up or a driver gets corrupted and prevents your display from working.

-This post is now being updated for 2017, and a lot of users are still facing this issue.
-Once again, the solutions listed here are the best options available, and if you still can’t get out of safe mode despite a factory reset, you may want to delete everything on your device and see if that turns off safe mode.
+This post is now being updated for 2019, and a lot of users are still facing this issue.
+Once again, the solutions listed here are the best options available and work with nearly all Android phones, including the latest Samsung Galaxy lineup, and if you still can’t get out of safe mode despite a factory reset, you may want to delete everything on your device and see if that turns off safe mode.

 What is Safe Mode on Android and why you may need it

 You can think of Safe Mode as a troubleshooting tool, which when activated or enabled, allows you to work with the bare minimum of software (only default apps) so you can figure out which app is causing issues with your phone or tablet.

 For instance, let’s say your Android is experiencing massive battery drain and you have a ton of apps downloaded and installed.
 Now it would take a lot of time for you to disable or uninstall all these apps one by one to figure out whether the issue is related to software or is simply because of an aging battery.

 In such a scenario, you can enable Safe Mode, which in turn disables all but the stock apps so you can figure out what’s wrong.
 Similarly, if there is an app or malware which runs automatically at startup and is stubborn when it comes to uninstalling it, you can easily remove it from within safe mode.